 Thank you for all you do to guide our students and our world’s scholarship.
 I have enjoyed coming to know you through your writings and videos.
 You challenge me on every turn!

 Notwithstanding, our little idiosyncratic model has not been debunked, just categorized as “idiosyncratic” and it is.
 There are five of general assumptions from which this model emerged.
 These are as follows:

 - The four Planck base units define the first moment of time.

-- The infinitesimal sphere is the first expression of a physical thing.
+- An infinitesimal sphere is the first expression of a physical thing.

 - There is a natural inflation whereby sphere stacking and cubic-close packing of equal spheres creates structure and emergence.

 - There is a finite-infinite relation and the infinite is defined, primarily as a result of discerning aspects of that sphere.
 It is: (a) continuity and it creates order and the face of time, (b) symmetry and it creates relations and the dimensions of space, and (c) harmony and it creates dynamics and a space-time moment.
 That is the sum total definition of the infinite (and infinity) and there is a constant working bridge between the finite and infinite.

 - These spheres continue stacking and become an aether and natural inflation.
 There are just 202 base-2 notations from the Planck Time to the current time.
 This endless stream of spheres is the current expansion and every notation is always active and present.